DevSensei: PR Workflow Automation

 a) Automated migration: migrate your

-with the built-in migration support (see button Download generated devsensei.yaml). -
+CODEOWNERSfile todevsensei.yamlwith the built-in migration support (see button Download generated devsensei.yaml). -

 b) Manual migration: migrate your

-settings to their equivalents indevsensei.yaml
+CODEOWNERSsettings to their equivalents indevsensei.yaml.-

-For the custom Code Owner groups (
+For the custom Code Owner groups (e.g.

 -